Rohit-Singh-Rawat/Frontend-Toolkit/README.md

 Explore these tools and components for frontend development.

 - <a href="https://number-flow.barvian.me/" target="_blank" rel="noopener noreferrer">Number Flow</a> - A component to transition, format, and localize numbers.
 Dependency-free, accessible, and customizable.
+- <a href="https://realfavicongenerator.net/" target="_blank" rel="noopener noreferrer">RealFaviconGenerator</a> - Generate the perfect favicon for all platforms and devices without hassle.

 ---